IsaHu-dev/Film-Memory-Quiz-Night/README.md

   - Learning Javascript book.
 Third Edition.
 O'Reilly.
 Author Ethan Brown.
 [FreeCodeCamp](https://www.freecodecamp.org/learn/) - git free course

-  - Vector Graphics used as image cards are from Vecteezy.
-[Vecteezy](https://tinyurl.com/y4bx6umt)

 In this section you need to reference where you got your content, media and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.